clecap/dante-wiki/README.md

 ## Description

-Dante-Wiki is a system for taking notes and exchanging ideas, for publishing, presenting and peer reviewing.
-It is developed by a scientist for scientists and students.
+Content management for note taking, exchanging ideas, publishing, presenting and peer reviewing.
+Developed by a scientist for scientists and students.

 Dante-Wiki is based on [Mediawiki](https://www.mediawiki.org/), [LaTeX](https://www.latex-project.org/) and [other](#components) [open source](https://opensource.com/resources/what-open-source) components.
 It is deployed using Docker.